pulumi/workshops/cloud-engineering-with-gcp/python/content/lab-01/README.md

 ## Step 3 &mdash; Install the GCP provider

-Pulumi created a virtualenv for us when we created our iac-workshop project.
+Pulumi created a virtualenv for us when we created our `my-first-gcp-app` project.
 We’ll need to activate it to install dependencies:

 ```bash
 source venv/bin/activate